brezniczky/github-trends/analysis_server.md

 let the charts speak for themselves, mostly.

-The method was to search for keywords using a GitHub client script over weekly intervals, starting from 2008-01-01, and then using a 22 radius Daniel k-filter plot some comprehensibly smooth charts and compensate for likely seasonality effects.
+The method was to search for keywords using a GitHub client script over weekly intervals, starting from 2008-01-01, and then using a 26 week radius Daniel k-filter to plot some comprehensibly smooth charts and somewhat compensate for likely seasonality effects.

 The [Wikipedia Diffusion of
 innovations](https://en.wikipedia.org/wiki/Diffusion_of_innovations)